edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

 The oft lauded [Logitech c920](https://www.logitech.com/en-us/product/hd-pro-webcam-c920) goes for the best part of £100 if not more, and that's if you can find one in stock.

-I had and idea a few months ago that I could probably jury-rig [a raspberry pi zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with a [camera module](https://www.raspberrypi.org/products/camera-module-v2/) to be a USB webcam but I didn't know enough about how to configure one to make it work.
+I had the idea a few months ago that I could probably jury-rig [a Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with a [camera module](https://www.raspberrypi.org/products/camera-module-v2/) to be a USB webcam but I didn't know enough about how to configure one to make it work.
 I was following [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=38&t=148361) on the official forums but it seemed that people far smarter than me weren't having any luck, so I gave up for the meanwhile.
 Recently I came across a post by [David Hunt](http://www.davidhunt.ie/raspberry-pi-zero-with-pi-camera-as-usb-webcam) that made my heart skip a beat - he'd cracked the remaining steps and created a detailed post about how to configure everything.

-My heart sank when I realised that this probably wouldn't work if I needed to quickly unplug the pi as power cuts can cause SD card corruption - then I remembered that you can configure a raspberry pi to have a read only operating system.
+I realised that this probably wouldn't work if I needed to quickly unplug the pi as power cuts can cause SD card corruption - then I remembered that you can configure a raspberry pi to have a read only operating system.
 As this would only be plugged in via USB without any network access, I wouldn't need OS or software updates!
-I'd done this years before but long since forgotten how, thankfully another post by [Andreas Schallwig](https://medium.com/swlh/make-your-raspberry-pi-file-system-read-only-raspbian-buster-c558694de79) has me covered with a detailed guide for the latest version of the Raspberry Pi OS, [Buster.](https://www.raspberrypi.org/blog/buster-the-new-version-of-raspbian/)
+I'd done this years before but long since forgotten how, thankfully another post by [Andreas Schallwig](https://medium.com/swlh/make-your-raspberry-pi-file-system-read-only-raspbian-buster-c558694de79) had me covered with a detailed guide for the latest version of the Raspberry Pi OS, [Buster.](https://www.raspberrypi.org/blog/buster-the-new-version-of-raspbian/)

-I followed both guides and added some customisations of my own to turn off the wifi and bluetooth of my pi.
+I followed both guides and added some customisations of my own to turn off the wifi of my Pi.
-My heart sank again when I booted it because the image was rather blurry.
+I couldn't quite figure out why the image appeared blurry at this stage.
 Turns out yet another blogger had me covered - Jeff Gerling's [post about the camera](https://www.jeffgeerling.com/blog/2017/fixing-blurry-focus-on-some-raspberry-pi-camera-v2-models) explained what was wrong and more importantly that _you can manually focus a v2 camera with some tweezers!_
 One awkward and fiddly step later this was the result: